Eternal feminine: Ednah Dow Cheney

 Cheney then attempts to define what this "aspect" is.
 She surveys Goethe's novels, poems, plays, autobiographical writings, even his scientific works on botany and colour theory, and concludes that it is relation.
 In Goethe's view, she writes, "It is for the truth of relation that we come into mortal existence,—not to know ourselves, not to save ourselves, not to be ourselves except in relation....
 The relation of Man to Woman is typical of this great law....
 Throughout the universe, only relation is creative....
 When Man and Woman see each other, they begin to apprehend the Universe."
 Mere identity—the self prior to relation—is "not complete".
 It "can only be perfected by fitting itself to others, accepting the welfare of others as more its own than its own personality."
 She quotes Goethe scholar Herman Grimm: "Goethe was persuaded that all phenomena stand in mutual relation, and therefore nothing can be demonstrated by the study of isolated parts."
 She observes that "the idea of womanhood always suggests that of relation, symbolizing as she does the attractive forces of existence, beauty winning to union,...in one all-comprehensive word, love."
 Or, in more abstract terms, "The attractive principle is at once attraction which stimulates action and the centripetal power which holds action true to its centre."
 This puts woman "in the van of the world's progress of evolution".
 The "highest human relation" is love.
 "Woman's misery, man's degradation, is the result of the broken law of love."
 Women know this better than men because they test life "by a more delicate analysis than masculine logic supplies".
 They consider "things in their relations".
 That is why in "the great work in which Goethe sought to read the riddle of life,... das Weibliche is the moving power".
-The "one simple thought" that runs all through Faust is expressed "in the last grand verse".
-What is revealed there is "that which enters into every faith, which underlies the beautiful in art, the ideal in philosophy, the essence of morality, the meaning of life.
+The "one simple thought" that runs all through Faust is expressed "in the last grand verse", where is revealed "that which enters into every faith, which underlies the beautiful in art, the ideal in philosophy, the essence of morality, the meaning of life.
 It is the sense of the relation of the individual to the universal.
 We never think, never can think, of the feminine alone.
 It is not what separates her from others, but what gives the power of union, which makes her feminine, and so creative.
 And the masculine knows itself only in relation to the feminine.
 So it is that the eternally feminine 'draws us by sweet leadings' of beauty to love, to union, to new creation."